SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 ### Building optiboot for Arduino

 Production builds of optiboot for Arduino are done on a Mac in "unix mode" using CrossPack-AVR-20100115.
 CrossPack tracks WINAVR (for windows), which is just a package of avr-gcc and related utilities, so similar builds should work on Windows or Linux systems.

 One of the Arduino-specific changes is modifications to the makefile to allow building optiboot using only the tools installed as part of the Arduino environment, or the Arduino source development tree.
 All three build procedures should yield identical binaries (.hex files) (although this may change if compiler versions drift apart between CrossPack and the Arduino IDE.)

 ### Building Optiboot in the Arduino IDE Install
+Requires a 1.0.6 version of the IDE on windows and maybe other OS's (later versions didn't have the same build tools), It is recommended to use a portable installation, and you must manually update the toolchain (see below)

-Work in the .../hardware/arduino/bootloaders/optiboot/ and use the `omake <targets>` command, which just generates a command that uses the arduino-included "make" utility with a command like:
+Work in the .../hardware/arduino/bootloaders/optiboot_dx/ (after copying it to that location) and use the `omake <targets>` command, which just generates a command that uses the arduino-included "make" utility with a command like:
     `make OS=windows ENV=arduino <targets>`
 or  `make OS=macosx ENV=arduino <targets>`

 On windows, this assumes you're using the windows command shell.
 If you're using a cygwin or mingw shell, or have one of those in your path, the build will probably break due to slash vs backslash issues.

 On a Mac, if you have the developer tools installed, you can use the Apple-supplied version of make.

 The makefile uses relative paths (`../../../tools/` and such) to find the programs it needs, so you need to work in the existing optiboot directory (or something created at the same "level") for it to work.

+On all platforms, in order to compile for these parts, you must

 ### Building Optiboot in the Arduino Source Development Install

 In this case, there is no special shell script, and you're assumed to have "make" installed somewhere in your path.
 Build the Arduino source ("ant build") to unpack the tools into the expected directory.

 ## Programming Chips Using the `_isp` Targets